dnlbowers/blackjack/README.md

         * [Desktop Game Table.](docs/wireframes/desktop-gameboard.png)
         * [Desktop Main Menu.](docs/wireframes/desktop-menu.png)

-Along the way the design and menu options have changed slightly in order to improve he user experience of the app.
+Along the way, the design and menu options have changed slightly to improve the app's user experience.
 The changes included: -

-* User controls and score board switched positions in order to make the game control more accessible for the user.
+* User controls and scoreboard switched positions to make the game control more accessible for the user.
-* The removal of the contact option in the menu in favor of social link in the footer.
+* The removal of the contact form option in the menu.
+This feature was not necessary since I decided to add the social links in the footer.
-* I decided it was better overall visually if all game elements with contained within the main area of the app.
+* All game elements moved within the app's central area.
 The only exceptions to the were:
-    * Social media links to gitHub and linked in.
+    * Social media links to GitHub and linked in.
-    * The title and surrounding logo's.
+    * The title and surrounding images.
-    * MEnu button visible from the game table but hidden when within the menu itself.
+    * Menu button visible from the game table but hidden when within the menu itself.

-Since this for this project wireframes are not required and were used only to structure my own creative process I did not feel the need to pre-design each of the sub-menus in turn.
-For this reason I have omitted them.
+Since this for this project, wireframes are not required and were used only to structure my creative process, I did not feel the need to pre-design each of the sub-menus in turn.
+For this reason, I have omitted them.

 ### **Color Scheme:**
 When deciding the app's color scheme, I first began with the classic green table then worked outwards from there.
-My was to create the regal feeling of a casino, whilst keeping my contrast scores as high as possible for accessibility purposes.
+I wanted the app to feel regal like a casino while keeping my contrast scores as high as possible for accessibility purposes.

 I have created the below color grid using [https://contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%0D%0A%23fff%2C%0D%0A%0D%0A%23000.%0D%0A%23bf953f%2C%20%0D%0A%23fcf6ba%2C%0D%0A%23b38728%0D%0A%20%23b38728%2C%0D%0A%23fbf5b7%2C%0D%0A%0D%0A%23d3d3d3%0D%0A%238B0000%2C%0D%0A%23ff0000%2C%0D%0A%23FFD700%2C%0D%0A%2300008B%2C%0D%0A%234682b4%2C%0D%0A%2300bfff%2C%0D%0A%234b0082%2C%0D%0A%23312b50%2C%0D%0A%23312b50%2C%0D%0A%23ee82ee%2C%0D%0A%23006400%2C%0D%0A%23008080%2C%0D%0A%2300FFBF%2C%20%20%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp)